att/rcloud-gist-services/rcloud-gist-service/README.md

 ## TODO
 * Switch to using the git repository for looking things up rather than the file system.
-* Configuration of the Session Key Server location
 * Performance tests
 * Caching
 * Documentation